tomeshnet/toronto-community-network-docs/src/network/network-er-x-sfp.md

 - Tunnel is established by using the default route
 - Babeld receives the IP address from the neighbour on the other side of the tunnel
 - The default route gets replaced with the EXIT NODE
-- All internet traffic is rerouted through the tunnel
+- All Internet traffic is rerouted through the tunnel
 - Since the tunnel uses internet traffic it is also rerouted
 - Tunnel collapses  since its now feeding into itself